Marylanders are still calling about stalled unemployment benefits. And no one is answering the phone.

 The frustration from jobless applicants — many of whom say they have never before sought help from the government — comes months after Gov. Larry Hogan (R) declared that the problems with the state’s new unemployment system were “completely fixed.”

 The jobless claim portal, known as BEACON One-Stop, launched in April to deal with the surge of claims due to the coronavirus, but it quickly malfunctioned, resulting in delays and error messages to laid-off workers.
+Officials say the technical glitches have largely been corrected.

 At one point in May, nearly two-thirds of unemployed Marylanders were still waiting for their benefits.
+Since Sept.
+5, the state has paid out $6.3 billion in benefits, said Pearre, who added that about 4 percent of claims are still pending.

-While officials say many of the technical glitches have largely been corrected, unemployed residents are posting on Facebook and calling their elected officials to say they are still — for one reason or another — having trouble resolving their claims.
+But unemployed residents are posting on Facebook and calling their elected officials to say they are still — for one reason or another — having trouble resolving their claims.

-One claimant, who asked not to be identified, said in an email that the “only way my stuff was straightened out (and I was never given an explanation as to what the problem or hold up was) was by contacting [Del.
-Vaughn Stewart] and other officials.
-Thank goodness for them.”

-Stewart (D-Montgomery) said his office has been inundated with requests for help from people who have not received an answer from the state about their benefits, and whose financial situations have grown dire.
+Del.
+Vaughn Stewart (D-Montgomery) said his office has been inundated with requests for help from people who have not received an answer from the state about their benefits and whose financial situations have grown dire.

 Ten bucks left, no place to go: How the pandemic and a broken unemployment system are upending people’s lives